sharifbhuiyan/Pewlett-Hackard-Analysis/README.md

  ## Pewlett-Hackard-Analysis Results:

 - <p align="justify"> A table named ‘retirement_titles’ has been created filtering on the birth date who were born between 1952 and 1955.
-This table holds the list of employee’s status both existing and already retired.<p>
+This table holds the list of employee’s status both existing and retired.<p>

   Retirement Title Table :